Contact Us for a Free Consultation (213) 542-0979

 Victim Injuries in Domestic Violence

-One way to ensure I the judge is to show them pictures taken by the police at the scene, or show them bodycam evidence that show no injuries.
+One way to ensure I am the judge is to show them pictures taken by the police at the scene or bodycam evidence showing no injuries.

 Another way is to review the 911 and listen to what was said when the police were initially called, which could support your argument to remain at home.